Archana-DevOps05/nodejs-docker-k8s-/README.md

    [kubectl Installation](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 3. Minikube can run a Kubernetes cluster either in a VM or locally via Docker.
 This guide demonstrates the Docker method.
+   '''bash
    sudo apt install -y docker.io

   Start and enable Docker:
+  '''bash
   sudo systemctl enable --now docker

   Add current user to the Docker group (to use Docker without root):